gdoshi2/gaurav_econ/content/project/electricity-market-structure-and-technology-adoption-evidence-from-renewable-energy/index.md

 ---
-title: "Electricity Market Structure and Technology Adoption: Evidence from Renewable Energy"
+title: Market Structure and Technology Adoption in Renewable Energy
 date: 2022-04-06T22:42:09.871Z
-summary: We study whether electricity market deregulation leads to technology adoption in the wind and solar industries?
+summary: We study whether competition in electricity markets leads to technology adoption in the wind and solar industries?
 draft: false
 featured: false